 Psychologist Arthur Aron's "36 Questions" is a landmark study demonstrating that even strangers can build profound emotional closeness through a series of progressively personal questions.
 The key is escalation — questions start at the surface, then gradually move toward the personal and vulnerable, encouraging participants to share their real selves.

 This video explores Dr. Aron's findings in depth — how a series of increasingly personal questions can effectively accelerate intimacy.
-The research shows this works not just for couples, but for anyone wanting to deepen a connection.
+The research shows this works not just for new couples, but for any two people wanting to deepen a connection.
 The core mechanism is shared vulnerability: when one person opens up and the other receives it without judgment, trust compounds.
-Conversation moves from the surface toward the interior — toward genuine resonance and attachment.
+The conversation moves from the surface toward the interior — toward genuine resonance and attachment.

 FAQ